About Somerset's Living Coast

 Somerset's Brilliant Coast

-This exciting three year project is delivering community engagement, education and volunteering initiatives across Somerset's coast that celebrate our fabulous coastal wildlife and encourage local communities and volunteers to explore and look after and value it.
+This exciting three year project is funded through the EDF Hinkley Point C Community Impact Mitigation Fund and National Trust.
+It is delivering community engagement, education and volunteering initiatives across Somerset's coast that celebrate our fabulous coastal wildlife and encourage local communities and volunteers to explore and look after and value it.
 These initiatives not only benefit the local environment but will also benefit people’s health and wellbeing through nature connection and active participation.

 The project has 3 strands: Curious Coast, Parish Shores and Wild Beach.